migibert/orientdb-role/README.md

   - role: migibert.orientdb
 ```

-Running in distribtued mode.
+Running in distributed mode.
 Set `orientdb_enable_distributed` to `true` to enable distributed mode.
 Under `orientdb_distributed` you can either enable multicast or use tcp for discovery.
 If using tcp then you need to specify at least one node in `tcp_members`.

 ```
 orientdb_enable_distributed: true

 orientdb_distributed:
+  hazelcast_group: orientdb
+  hazelcast_password: orientdb
-  multicast: False
+  multicast_enabled: False
+  multicast_group: 235.1.1.1
+  multicast_port: 2434
   tcp_enabled: False
-  tcp_members:
+  tcp_members: []
   - 192.168.22.5-10:2434
   - 192.168.18.22:2434
 ```